lilmond/Alpers_CDRP/README.md

 # Alper's CDRP (Custom Discord Rich Presence)

 Alper's CDRP is an easy-to-use desktop application to create a custom rich presence on Discord.
 I originally made this application for my friend Mars.
+Some anti-virus programs may flag it as a Malicious software but it's not!

 - Download the first release of Alper's CDRP from https://github.com/lilmond/Alpers_CDRP_v1.0_Source_Code/releases/tag/v1.0